Johana Martinez

 What sentimental object did you bring today?

 The sentimental object I brought today is a bracelet my mom got me from Mexico.
-It has blue, yellow, red, black, and clear beads, and it's just really pretty.
-It's [special] because we had originally planned to go to Mexico, my parents and I, but I couldn’t make it because I still had school.
-So she bought me the bracelet and something else, which became sentimental because it meant that she thought about me during the trip.
+It has blue, yellow, red, black, and clear beads.
+It’s so pretty.
+It’s [special] because we had originally planned to go to Mexico — my parents and I — but I couldn’t make it because I still had school.
+My mom bought me the bracelet and something else, which became sentimental because it meant that she thought about me during the trip.
 I always carry it with me unless I feel like I might break or chip it, then I take it off.

 What is one of your favorite books?

-Then, later on in the book, they reveal that the thing they injected him with doesn’t work forever, and it's just temporary because they saw it on the mouse named Algernon, and the mouse ended up dying, and they didn't tell the man.
-I think he found out because it started happening to him, and we see in his journals [that he is] writing, ‘I don't understand why I’m not as advanced as I used to be.’
-And then there was one part where he wrote, ‘I don't even understand who this person is.
-I feel disconnected because I don't remember writing any of this and don't understand the words.’
-And then, in the end, the mouse dies, Charlie goes back to normal, and he writes, ‘I'll miss you, Algernon.
+In the end, the mouse dies, Charlie goes back to normal, and he writes, ‘I’ll miss you, Algernon.
 Rest in peace.
 I’ll send these flowers to you,’ or something like that.
-It was touching because it's a problem that many people go through — feeling not as smart and trying to do anything.
-As well as for people with disabilities and people making fun of them.
-The book really [touches on] a lot of problems.
+It was touching because it’s a problem that many people go through — feeling not as smart and trying to do anything.
+Also, regarding people with disabilities and people who make fun of them, the book really [touches on] a lot of problems.